-One of the popular bands from the UK being brought along on tour with The Anfield Wrap, is Silent Sleep.
-Getting the opportunity to interview Silent Sleep’s Chris McIntosh, was a delight.
+The indie band, Silnet Sleep, is one of the most popular bands in Liverpool right now.
+We recently got the opportunity to interview Silent Sleep’s frontman, Chris McIntosh.
+He was a delight.
 Chris McIntosh’s music weaves soulful melodies with the strike of every chord.
 If you’re a fan of bands like The Lumineers, Mumford & Sons and Ben Howard, then you will really enjoy listening to Silent Sleep.

 Here’s MethodShop.com’s interview with Silent Sleep frontman, Christopher McIntosh.